 Message from the Provost

-The scholarly and artistic efforts within this report each contribute to RIT’s growing national reputation, and many have direct and positive impacts on communities here in western New York and around the world.
-This work, which ranges from developing computational systems that improve care for patients with heart disease, to understanding the role of cultural and linguistic diversity for those who are Deaf and hard-of-hearing, to discovering the closest exoplanet to Earth, puts RIT and its research at the heart of some of the world’s most technical, scientific, and social challenges.
+The scholarly and artistic efforts within this report each contribute to RIT’s growing national reputation.
+Many have direct and positive impacts on communities here in western New York and around the world.
+The work, which ranges from researching cellular mechanisms to develop novel treatments for tissue regeneration and pain reduction to open-access apps that create awareness to help stop the spread of hate and violence online to turning harmful waste streams into valuable resources, puts RIT and its research at the heart of some of the world’s most technical, scientific, and social challenges.

-In fiscal year 2019, RIT also had its second-best year ever in acquiring sponsored research funding and a record year for research expenditures.
-RIT received 366 new awards totaling $74 million in funding, and expenditures grew to an estimated $58 million.
-RIT now has 353 principal investigators associated with active research awards.
-Additionally, the university is on target to confer at least 40 doctoral degrees in 2020, an all-time high.
+In fiscal year 2020, RIT had a record year in acquiring sponsored research funding.
+The university received 382 new awards totaling $82 million in funding, and expenditures held steady at an estimated $58 million.
+RIT now has 339 principal investigators associated with 669 active research awards.
+Additionally, it is projected that the university will confer at least 50 doctoral degrees in 2020-2021, which would be an all-time high.
 Building momentum for the university to meet or exceed another 2025 goal.

 Ellen Granberg, Ph.D.